 These two processes might be manual labor that you will need to do for your kick drum sound, but they are definitively working fine and you will be able to trim the extra sounds without any difficulties.

 In opposition to a gating plugin, this will take much more time because you will need to double-check every single kick and fix it accordingly.
 If you are short on time, we suggest going with the gate plugin, but if you do not have any deadlines, brew some fresh coffee and prepare your DAW scissors to make those cuts!

 Next time you’re processing a digital kick drum, strive to send it to 2 or three busses before splitting them into high, mid, and low bands using linear-phase filtering.
 In case you do it this manner, you’ll be able to then add individual effects to every band, making an extra distinctive kick, in the same technique as splitting and processing synth basses.
 This process is one of the secrets on how to mix a kick, focus on it!

-By now you’ve hopefully realized simply how a lot goes into correctly mixing kick drum.
+By now you’ve hopefully realized simply how a lot goes into correctly mixing kick drums.
 Begin by eradicating downside areas with EQ then improve them.
-Adding effects like compression is a good alternative when used correctly however watch out with reverb.
+Adding effects like the compression is a good alternative when used correctly however watch out with reverb.

 The layering can also be done by simply adding kick samples that are containing information that your first pick is missing.
 That’s why is important to make a great kick selection even before starting the mix on the kick.

 You will need to lead with that, to have a sample that sounds good and give the kick the needed importance from the very beginning.

 But in case you already picked a kick that you liked and are missing something, layering is one option that you can go for to make it whole.
 Again, by doing this it will be like you to use EQ, but you will have complete control over the bands.